vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 mv ssh-key-*.key .ssh/id_rsa
 ```

 Connect with your bastion host with SSH.
-Yhe `PUBLIC_IP` was copied when the bastion host was created.
+The `PUBLIC_IP` was copied when the bastion host was created.

 ```
 ssh opc@PUBLIC_IP